Top 5 Largest Man Made Wonders of the World

 Parthenon, Athens, Greece

-The purpose of the Parthenon was to house a massive statue of Athena Parthenos made of ivory, silver and gold.
-During its long life, the Parthenon also served as a fortress, church, mosque and powder magazine.
-Although the rectangular white marble Parthenon has been damaged over the centuries, including the loss of most of its sculpture, its basic structure has remained intact.
+The purpose of the Parthenon was to house a massive statue of Athena Parthenos made of ivory, silver, and gold.
+The Parthenon also served as a fortress, church, mosque, and powder magazine during its long life.
+Although the rectangular white marble Parthenon has been damaged over the centuries, including losing most of its sculpture, its basic structure has remained intact.

 Taj Mahal, India

-India’s most iconic and symbolic monument ever, which is always on the list of wonders of the world.
-This magnificent monument was built entirely of white marbles.
-Taj Mahal built by Mughal Emperor Shah Jahan in the fond memory of his wife Mumtaz.
+India’s most iconic and symbolic monument ever is always on the list of wonders of the world.
+This magnificent monument was built entirely of white marble.
+Mughal Emperor Shah Jahan built the Taj Mahal in fond memory of his wife, Mumtaz.
 This beautiful mausoleum is located on the southern bank of the Yamuna River in the Indian city of Agra.

 The Taj Mahal is an integrated complex of structures.
 It is also considered the most touristically attractive place in India.
-In addition to the white marble mausoleum, there are some other beautiful buildings, reflecting pools and extensive ornamental gardens with flowering trees and bushes.
+In addition to the white marble mausoleum, some other beautiful buildings reflect pools and extensive ornamental gardens with flowering trees and bushes.

 Pyramids of Giza, Egypt

-Pyramids are one of the greatest miracles the man has ever thought of, the great pyramid of Giza, is the only one of the seven ancient wonders that still exist.
+Pyramids are one of the greatest miracles man has ever thought of; the great pyramid of Giza is the only one of the seven ancient wonders that still exist.
 It is also the oldest and largest pyramid in the world, with a record height of 146 meters.
 There are about 140 known pyramids in Egypt, most of which were built as pharaoh tombs.

 The Giza necropolis is located near the southwestern suburbs of Cairo.
-The story that surrounds these pyramids is fascinating, so if you go to see them, make sure you have an Egyptologist with you.
+The story surrounding these pyramids is fascinating, so if you see them, ensure you have an Egyptologist.
 Over 2 million stone blocks were used to build the pyramid over 20 years, which started around 2560 BC.

 The Great Wall of China